Today Malmaison is a castle-museum. It was once the private residence of Napoleon Bonaparte and his wife Empress Josephine.

 HOME CONFERENCE VISITS

-- Throughout the year, there are visits with a tour guide.
+- All year round, visits are organized with a tour guide.

 - Several themes are proposed.
 Some examples of scheduled conferences: "Discover Malmaison“, “The extraordinary destiny of General Bonaparte“, “A day with Josephine“